Can you hear me $\textit{now}$? Sensitive comparisons of human and machine perception: Introduction

 \subsection{Knowing more than you can say}

-Regardless of their goals, all comparisons between human and machine perception face a deep and persistent challenge: Whereas machine-recognition systems are often evaluated by direct and explicit measures (since their classification decisions and other outputs are openly available to an experimenter), such measures are widely understood to be inadequate tests of \textit{human} perception.
-This is because human perception almost always involves partial knowledge or unconscious processes that may not be cognitively accessible to the perceiver, such that assessing what someone knows or perceives is rarely as straightforward as asking them to label what they see, hear, or feel.
+Regardless of their goals, any comparison between human and machine perception must confront several challenges associated with the different constraints these systems face.
+One such challenge involves finding the right tasks and measures to serve as the basis of these comparisons, since different tasks may be better suited to assessing comprehension in humans vs.\ in machines.
+Indeed, whereas machine-recognition systems are often evaluated by more direct and explicit measures (since their classification decisions and other outputs are openly available to an experimenter), such measures --- especially paradigms involving free descriptions of some stimulus under minimal constraints --- are typically understood to be inadequate tests of human perception.
+One reason for this is that human perception almost always involves incomplete knowledge, thresholded responses, and even unconscious processing that may not be cognitively accessible to the perceiver, such that assessing what someone knows or perceives is rarely as straightforward as asking them to describe, label, or categorize what they see, hear, or feel.